The Top 10 Interview Questions You Should Ask When Hiring a Recruiter

 8. “Describe how you would position our company to candidates.”

-Top candidates are often chased by many similar companies at once, so you want to know the recruiter can effectively differentiate your company to grab their attention.
-Not only does this question test their creativity and critical thinking, but it also tells you how much research they did on your company.
+Top candidates are often chased by several similar companies at once, so you want to know a recruiter can effectively differentiate your company to grab the attention of potential new hires.
+Not only does this question test their creativity and critical thinking, but it also tells you how much research they’ve done on your company.

 You may also want to turn this question into a work assessment, asking the recruiter to write an example of an outreach message they’d send to a candidate.
 If they can pinpoint some of the factors that make you unique and spin them into a compelling story, you know you have a strong contender on your hands.

 9. “Tell me about a time when a top candidate rejected a job offer.
 What did you learn from the situation?”